-Activity-Related Expenses
+Activity Related Expenses

-Expenses relative to the customer's participation in work activities, which are paid for by the Transitional Employment Assistance (TEA) Program and which are necessary in order for the TEA recipient to participate in the work activity.
+Expenses relative to the customer's participation in work activities, which are paid for by TEA Program and which are necessary in order for the TEA recipient to participate in the work activity.

 Adequate Notice

 A written notice that includes a statement of what action the agency intends to take or has taken, the reasons for the intended agency action, the specific policy supporting such action, an explanation of the person's right to request a hearing, and the circumstances under which assistance is continued if a hearing is requested.